ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/categories.md

 The categories can be saved by clicking "Save" button or pressing `Ctrl`+`s` (`cmd`+`s`) on keyboard.
 Upon saving, the category editing page remains open so you can make other changes.

-Extra saving options are available from dropdown menu under "Save":
+Extra saving options are also available from the dropdown menu under "Save":
-- "Save & New" - opens new category form after saving
+- "Save & New" - opens a new category form after saving
 - "Save & Close" - redirects to categories list after saving
-- "Clone to New Category" - saves the changes into new category.
-The current category is used as "template" and remains unchanged.
+- "Clone to New Category" - saves the changes into a new category.
+The current category is used as a "template" and remains unchanged.

 ## Create/Edit Category Groups